vdclab/vdclab-wiki/ETE-Toolkit.md

 title: ETE Toolkit
 description: A Python framework for the analysis and visualization of trees.
 published: true
-date: 2020-04-16T16:52:59.965Z
+date: 2020-06-04T22:58:09.978Z
-tags:
+tags: data visualization, data mapping
 ---

 # ETE Toolkit

-> A Python framework for the analysis and visualization of trees.
+> The Python Environment for tree expoloration is a python framework available for the user to download and use for the analysis and visualization of trees.
+Additionally, there are instructions for phylogenetic tools within the the environment available for the user to further analyze their trees.
 {.is-info}

+## Notes from the user

+## Ease of use

 ## Website